 Children can grow out of a gummy smile as they age.
 As new, permanent teeth begin to come in, they may protrude through the excess gum tissue, removing or lessening the appearance of the gummy smile.

 Yes, we can surgically correct gummy smiles.
-One of the most common ways to do this is a gingivectomy.
-A gingivectomy lengthens tooth crowns by removing excess gum tissue.
+One of the most common ways to do this is a gingivectomy, which removes excess gum tissue to lengthen tooth crowns.

 Can braces fix my gummy smile?